redhat-sap/sap-workshops/sap-smart-management/README.md

 ## How to run the demo/workshop

 The goal for this demo is to showcase the management capabilities RHEL for SAP Solutions subscription can offer to SAP customers, helping them to manage SAP landscapes using Red Hat Satellite and Red Hat Insights.
-Red Hat Satellite can manage the whole lifecycle for you RHEL landscape, but the focus for this demo/workshop will be on the remediation and risk management capabilities from Inisights as well as bug fix and enhancement updates management from Satellite.
+Red Hat Satellite can manage the whole lifecycle for you RHEL landscape, but the focus for this demo/workshop will be on the remediation and risk management capabilities from Insights as well as bug fixes and enhancement updates management from Satellite.
 With this in mind, these are the main points we are going to cover during this demo/workshop:

   1. Explore Red Hat Satellite Monitor Dashboard and customize it to show specific widgets
   2. Explore Tower and check existing inventory and any running jobs
   3. Connect to the RHEL hosts for the given landscape and check what applications are running on those
   4. Explore these RHEL hosts from the Satellite interface
-  5. Check existing erratas that applies to existing Hosts and automatically install those
+  5. Check existing errata that applies to registered Hosts and automatically install those
   6. Explore Red Hat Insights from Satellite
   7. Explore Red Hat Insights from cloud.redhat.com
   8. Create a plan in Insights to auto remediate any existing potential issue

 ### Customize Satellite Monitor Dashboard

-Satellite's Monitor Dashboard can be customized to get in a single view the information that is more important for us.
+Satellite's Monitor Dashboard can be customized to get in a single view of the information that is more important for us.
 This dashboard is preconfigured with some widgets after Satellite has been deployed.
-For this workshop we are going to customize that view to get specific information related to this workshop.
+For this workshop, we are going to customize that view to get specific information related to this workshop.

 To remove existing widgets from the dashboard, we will use the 'x' button on the top right side for each widget.